Impress your guests by making these delicious mini Christmas pud cake pops by Dawn Roads, AGA Specialist.

 1. Use a 12 hole cake pop tin, brush the indentations, both top and bottom with melted butter or white fat or lard.
 Put to one side.

-2. Melt the butter, syrup, treacle and sugar together in a saucepan on the Simmering Plate, cool for a few minutes.
+2. Melt the butter, syrup, treacle and sugar together in a saucepan on the simmering plate and cool for a few minutes.
 Sieve the ginger, mixed spice, flour, bicarbonate of soda and salt in a large bowl.
 Make a well in the centre and add the eggs, milk and melted ingredients.
-Whisk the ingredients slowly together, using a whisk ensures you do not get any lumps of flour left in the batter mixture.
+Whisk the ingredients slowly together.

 3. Spoon the batter into the bottom half of the cake pop tin (without holes) - don't worry the remaining batter can be used to repeat this process.
 Place the other half of the cake pop tin (with holes) on top and secure with the keys.

-2 oven AGA: Slide the cake pop tin onto the oven grid shelf, placed on the floor of the Roasting Oven, with the cold plain shelf on the second set of runners.
+4. Slide the cake pop tin onto the oven grid shelf, placed on the floor of the baking oven.
+Cook for about 20 minutes until a cocktail stick inserted through the hole comes out clean.
+If your AGA does not have a baking oven, slide the cake pop tin onto the oven grid shelf, placed on the floor of the roasting oven, with the cold plain shelf on the second set of runners.
 Cook for about 16-18 minutes until a cocktail stick inserted through the hole comes out clean.

 Conventional cooking: Cook at 180°C (350°F), Gas Mark 4 for about 20 minutes.